Mia11939/Mia11939.github.io/_pages/about.md

 My academic focus is on Artificial Intelligence and Machine Learning, with a particular interest in **Speech Synthesis and Natural Language Processing**.
 My ultimate goal is to leverage my expertise in these areas to develop a conversational chatbot that exhibits both emotional and intellectual intelligence.
 I am currently researching Speech Synthesis (TTS) and Spoken Dialogue Systems as part of my Master's degree, which aligns with my future aspirations.

-In addition to this primary line of research, I am also interested in:

-&nbsp; - Refinement of models in the field of financial economics, and the application of domain-specific language models.

-&nbsp; - Macroeconomics, Machine Learning, and Finance

 You can also read more about my research experience and my background by [clicking](blog/) or [google scholar](https://scholar.google.com/citations?user=N_iA1hoAAAAJ&hl=zh-CN).

 **My future plan is to pursue a doctoral degree.
 If you are interested in my field of research, please feel free to contact me at yayue.deng@bupt.edu.cn or Twitter!**